dxyz004/dear-diary/content/midtermoutline.md

 - "Unit Testing in Java: How Tests Drive the Code" supplementary textbook

 - Create a control flow graph.
 Write out paths that satisfy edge converage.
 Write conditions.
 Write test cases.
-Invisible paths vs visible paths.
+Are there any infeasible paths?